How much do I need for retirement?

 Retirement planning rules of thumb

-The 70-80% rule: This one is simple: aim for a retirement income that replaces around 70-80% of your pre-retirement annual income.
-People often need less in retirement because their houses are often paid off, there are no more work-related expenses, and there's no longer a need to save for retirement.
-While simple, this guideline won’t work for everyone — especially people who plan to increase their level of luxury in retirement.
+The 70-80% rule: Aim for a retirement income that replaces 70-80% of your pre-retirement income.
+Why the reduction?
+People often need less in retirement because their houses are paid off, there are no more work-related expenses, and they’ve already saved for retirement.
+Note: This guideline won’t be appropriate if you plan to “upscale” or improve your lifestyle in retirement.

 The 12X rule: Your savings should total 12X your annual income at retirement.
 So if you anticipate a pre-retirement income of $100,000 a year at age 66-67, you need $1.2 million.
-However, this guideline assumes that your savings will earn a rate of return on par with historical averages, along with a conservative withdrawal rate (around 4%) that lets you maintain your lifestyle in retirement while slowly depleting your principal.
+Note: This guideline assumes that your savings will earn a rate of return on par with historical averages.
+It also assumes a conservative annual withdrawal rate (around 4%).

-The 25 times rule: Try to accumulate savings equal to 25 times your planned annual expenses in retirement (which, may be lower than your pre-retirement spending).
-Based on historically average rates of return, this may allow you to withdraw 4% each year, for 30 years or more.
+The 25 times rule: Try to accumulate savings equal to 25 times your planned annual expenses.
+Based on average rates of return, this may allow you to withdraw 4% each year, for 30 years or more.

-The 4% rule: This “rule” forms the basis for many retirement guidelines, and suggests that a person can withdraw 4% of their retirement savings in the first year of retirement and adjust subsequent withdrawals for inflation in the following years (in other words, if inflation is 3%, the next year's withdrawals are 3% higher).
-So, for example, if a person has $1 million, they can withdraw the inflation-adjusted equivalent of $40,000 per year.
-At this rate their savings could last for approximately 30 years —but it’s important to note that there are risks this model doesn’t take into account, including the possibility of unprecedented periods of inflation or prolonged market downturns.1
+The 4% rule: This guideline suggests that a person can withdraw approximately 4% of their retirement savings every year without running out of money.
+For example, if a person has $1 million, they can withdraw $40,000 per year (adjusted for inflation).
+At this rate their savings could last for approximately 30 years.
+Note: There are risks this model doesn’t take into account, including the possibility of higher-than-average inflation or prolonged market downturns.1

 Still not sure exactly how to set and reach your goals?
 You’re not alone.
 In a recent Guardian Mind, Body, and Wallet webinar, David Chae, Clinical Instructional Designer at Spring Health, pointed out that a lot of us need help navigating feelings of anxiety around money.
 “There’s no finish line when it comes to money.
 That’s why it can feel so stressful.”
 But as Chae notes, you can help by “learning to focus on what’s in your control and let go of what isn’t.”2

-Having said that, it’s good to have an initial estimate of what you'll need to help ensure a confident retirement.
-To calculate a more accurate number, you'll want to consider several key items, including your expected retirement age, your desired retirement lifestyle, your estimated expenses, and what other sources of cash flow you'll have, such as your Social Security benefit.
+That’s why it’s good to have an initial estimate of what you'll need to help ensure a confident retirement.
+To calculate a fairly accurate number, you'll want to consider several key items, including your expected retirement age, your desired retirement lifestyle, your estimated expenses, and what other sources of cash flow you'll have, such as your Social Security benefit.
 Once you have these answers, you'll be in a better position to home in on a more accurate estimate.

 First, think about when you’d like to retire.
-Will you aim for the 2024 median and retire at age 623 — the median retirement age in 2024 — or do you plan to continue working to at least age 65?
-On the other hand, maybe you’d like to stop working before 55.
-Clearly, nobody knows exactly what the future may hold, but take a best guess based on your current circumstances and goals.
+Will you aim for the 2024 median retirement age and retire at age 623 or do you plan to continue working to age 65?
+On the other hand, are you thinking about early retirement at age 60?
+Obviously, nobody knows exactly what the future holds, but take a best guess.

-You should also consider this piece of actuarial data from the Social Security Administration5: At a retirement age of 62, a male can expect to live for another 19.6 years, and a female 22.5 years.
-But that doesn’t mean you’ll only need income for about 20 years.
-It’s essential to remember that there’s a wide variation from that average — and in fact, the fastest growing age demographic in the US is the 85+ age bracket.6 That’s why you should strive to make your funds last longer, and most financial professionals say you should aim to make your retirement savings last at least 30 years.
+However, it’s essential to remember that there’s a wide variation from that average — and in fact, the fastest growing age demographic in the US is the 85+ age bracket.6 That’s why most financial professionals say you should aim to make your retirement savings last at least 30 years.

 Scenario 1: Downsizing | Scenario 2: Keep your current lifestyle | Scenario 3: Live it up |

-Estimating your expenses during retirement will take more than a few minutes, but it's central to the planning process.
-So be sure to take time to go through the following steps.
-Keep in mind that this is not an exact science and that your goal is to come up with a solid ballpark estimate that you can "tweak" as your life circumstances change and you get closer to retirement age.
+Drilling down to arrive at an accurate estimate of your retirement budget will take more than a few minutes, but it's central to the planning process.
+So be sure to go through the following steps.
+Keep in mind that this is not an exact science and that your goal is to come up with a ballpark estimate that you can "tweak" as you get closer to retirement.

 Consider any anticipated lifestyle changes — such as downsizing or relocating — and how they might affect your expenses.